MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 The following updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 and above.

+*New User Attributes*

+FeatureTypes – Array of unique strings specifying what features are enabled for a user (plan not displayed).
+This attribute is an alternatitive to several attributes that have been dropped as outlined in the next section.
+Some of the commonly used FeatureTypes include:
+- AudioConferencing
+- PhoneSystem
+- CallingPlan

-*Deprecated Attributes* - Theses are no longer relevant to Teams
+*Dropped Attributes* - The following attributes are no longer relevant to Teams and have been dropped from the output:

 - AcpInfo
 - AdminDescription